Science. Art. Film.: Crimes of the Future + Panel

 ‘The ideas that Cronenberg puts forth are powerful and poignant; his subject is the effort to make art amid a despoiled cultural environment and debased cultural consumption’ – New Yorker

-Presented in collaboration with the ARC Centre of Excellence in Synthetic Biology.
+Presented in collaboration with the ARC Centre of Excellence in Synthetic Biology and the ANU Synthetic Biology Initiative.

 Panellists: